Wike inaugurates 4-member Rivers Tax Appeal Commission – The Sun Nigeria

 Governor Wike explained that they should focus on dealing with complaints arising from those who do not want to pay their taxes, while also prevailing on those who believe that the tax body is doing what it is not supposed to do.

-According to Governor Wike, taxes were important sources of revenues for any government to shore up its needs for fund to implement its development agenda.
+According to him, taxes were important sources of revenues for any government to shore up its needs for fund to implement its development agenda.

 He said: “It is a very serious assignment at this period as regards to what is going on.
 So, I believe that you have to take this assignment as a call of duty from your state.